thesyntheticcoral/SynCoral_Protocols/Culturing/Cell_Isolation_Protocol.md

 - **5.1.2** Transfer water containing detached tissue and cells to a 15 mL conical tube and centrifuge at 1200 rpm for 3 minutes.
 A pellet should be visible at the bottom of the conical tube.
 - **5.1.3** Aspirate the supernatant and resuspend with 5 mL of coral cell culture media.
 	 - Lewinski lab coral culture media recipe here: [**Coral-Culture-Media-Reagents**](#Coral-Culture-Media-Reagents)
-	 - NOTE: When used 1 mL PenStrep, microorganism overgrowth observed on day 2 post-harvest.

 **5.2** <a name="Toothbrush"></a> **Toothbrush**
 - **5.2.1** Mechanically scrape nubbin using a toothbrush